 Add an Apple icon – An Apple Icon is the graphic element that will be shown when a user saves your website on their home screen in iOS.
 If you are missing this element, iOS will generate a compressed thumbnail of your website and display it as the icon instead.
 This may lead to some visually unappealing results that you will not want your users to see.

 We found a viewport metatag – Viewport Meta tags send information to search engines that your web page is optimized for mobile browsers which will prioritize them over websites with no such tags.
-You can find a listing of all viewport sizes here.

 Related Blog: Mobile Search Approaches 60%